metacpan/metacpan-cpan-extracted/distros/A/App-week/README.md

 end of every week line.
 Week number 1 is a week which include January 1st and count up on every Sunday.

-Experimentally **-W2** print _standard week number_ which start with
+Experimentally option **-W2** print the _standard week number_ which
-first Sunday of the year, and **-W3** print ISO 8601 style week number.
-Because ISO week start on Monday, and the command shows a number for Sunday, the result is not intuitive and therefore, I guess, useless.
+start with the first Sunday of the year, and **-W3** print ISO 8601 style week number.
+Because ISO week start on Monday, and the command shows a number of Sunday of the week, the result is not intuitive and therefore, I guess, useless.
 This option requires [gcal(1)](http://man.he.net/man1/gcal) command installed.

 # COLORMAP